Fano's inequality for random variables: Other applications, with pair of distributions

 In this section we consider the same Bayesian setting as the one described at the beginning of Section~\ref{sec:bayesianPosteriorRates}.
 In addition, we define the global modulus of continuity between $\KL$ and $\ell$ around $\theta \in \Theta$ and at scale $\epsilon_n > 0$ by

 the infimum is set to $+\infty$ if the set is empty.

-Next we provide a distribution-dependent lower bound for posterior concentration rates, that is, a lower bound that holds true for every $\theta \in \Theta$, as opposed to the minimax lower bound of Section~\ref{sec:bayesianPosteriorRates}.
-Note however that we are here in a slightly different regime than in Section~\ref{sec:bayesianPosteriorRates}, where we addressed cases for which the uniform posterior concentration condition~\eqref{eq:posteriorlowerbound-DD-condition} below was proved to be impossible at scale $\epsilon_n$ (and actually took place at a slightly larger scale $\epsilon_n'$).
+Next we provide a distribution-dependent lower bound for posterior concentration rates, that is, a lower bound that holds true for every $\theta \in \Theta$, as opposed\footnote{Note however that we are here in a slightly different regime than in Section~\ref{sec:bayesianPosteriorRates}, where we addressed cases for which the uniform posterior concentration condition~\eqref{eq:posteriorlowerbound-DD-condition} was proved to be impossible at scale $\epsilon_n$ (and actually took place at a slightly larger scale $\epsilon_n'$).} to the minimax lower bound of Section~\ref{sec:bayesianPosteriorRates}.
+Theorem~\ref{thm:lowerbound-posterior-distribDependent} below indicates that, if the $\ell$--ball around $\theta$ with radius $\epsilon_n$ has an expected posterior mass close to $1$ uniformly over all $\theta \in \Theta$, then this posterior mass cannot be too close to $1$ either.
+Indeed, Inequality~\eqref{eq:posteriorlowerbound-DD-conclusion} provides a lower bound on the expected posterior mass outside of this ball.
+The term $n \, \psi(\epsilon_n,\theta,\ell)$ within the exponential is a way to quantify how difficult it can be to distinguish between the two product measures $P_{\theta'}^{\otimes n}$ and $P_{\theta}^{\otimes n}$ when $\ell(\theta',\theta) \geq 2 \epsilon_n$.

 \begin{theorem}[Distribution-dependent posterior concentration lower bound] Assume that the posterior distribution $\P_{\pi}(\,\cdot\,\,|\,X_{1:n})$ satisfies the uniform concentration condition